 Over the Shoulder’s primary interactions involve conducting market research surveys for clients from a wide variety of industries.
 Over the Shoulder is based in the United States and its operations take place in the United States.
 In Over the Shoulder’s role as a market researcher for transactions involving Over the Shoulder survey participants (“Participant(s)” or “You”), Over the Shoulder regularly receives voluntarily provided personal information about the participant.

 We collect two categories of information from our survey participants: aggregate data and personal information.
 As used herein, aggregate data is information about a group or category of services or users, which has been made anonymous so that it does not identify a specific user.
-Personal information means information that can directly or indirectly lead to the identification of a living person, such as an individual's name, address, email, telephone number, license number, medical identification number, a person’s geolocation, photograph, or other identifying characteristic.
+Personal information means information that can directly or indirectly lead to the identification of a living person, such as an individual's name, address, email, telephone number, license number, medical identification number, a person’s geolocation, photograph, or other identifying characteristics.
 The identification can occur by reference to one or more factors specific to the individual's physical, physiological, mental, economic, cultural or social identity.
 Personal information does not include information that has been anonymized, encoded or otherwise stripped of its identifiers, or information that is publicly available, unless combined with other nonpublic personal information.

 The personal information collected by Over the Shoulder from participants will primarily consist of name, email address photographs, audio recordings and video recordings.
-In addition, Over the Shoulder will collect geolocation information (as described above) and usage data from participants who use Over the Shoulder’s Over the Shoulder application (Application), unless they have opted-out of participating in the geolocation aspect of the application.
+In addition, Over the Shoulder will collect geolocation information (as described above) and usage data from participants who use Over the Shoulder’s Over the Shoulder application (Application) unless they have opted-out of participating in the geolocation aspect of the application.

 Over the Shoulder does not receive, collect or process any sensitive personal information without explicit consent; Sensitive personal information is information relating to a person's race, religion, ethnic origin political opinions, trade union membership, sex life or health or medical conditions.